Customer Segmentation Explained with 6 Examples and 8 Models

 4. Re-engage users dormant from the last 90 days

 This targets frequent users on your app who recently dropped off.
 You can create a segment of these users based on their recency and reduced frequency.
-To re-engage these users, send contextual and personalized push notifications or emails updating them on what’s new and offer discounts to encourage them to purchase again.
+To re-engage these users, send contextual and personalized push notifications or emails, update them on what’s new, and offer discounts to encourage them to purchase again.
 You need to define the value you wish to deliver to them.

-For example, here Netflix sends re-engagement emails to its dormant users to send personalized updates on what’s new, and they might like.
+For example, Netflix sends re-engagement emails to its dormant users to send personalized updates on what’s new and what they might like.

 5. Discounts for window shoppers

 You can create a segment that offers discounts to window shoppers.
-These users browse a lot, maybe add to the cart but don’t purchase.
-Analyze the user’s patterns and set triggers to send well-timed relevant discount offers that engage them at the right time to make the purchase.
+These users browse a lot, maybe add to the cart, but don’t purchase.
+Analyze the user’s patterns and set triggers to send well-timed relevant discount offers that engage them at the right time to purchase.

-Deploying an AI engine to analyze users’ behavior in real-time to offer discounts at the right time will help here.
+Deploying an AI engine to analyze users’ behavior in real-time and offer discounts at the right time will help here.

-For example, Crocs displays a well-timed web message that offers a discount when the window shopping user is on the verge of exiting the website.
-This kind of web message can engage window shoppers to make the first purchase.
+For example, Crocs displays a well-timed web message that offers a discount when the window-shopping user is about to exit the website.
+This kind of web message can engage window shoppers and encourage them to make the first purchase.

 6. Localized campaigns or offers

-ASOS, for example, automatically selects the appropriate language, currency, experience, and unique offers and promotions for each visitor as its website and all product information is translated into 7 languages, and it accepts 19 currencies.
+ASOS, for example, automatically selects the appropriate language, currency, experience, and unique offers and promotions for each visitor as its website and all product information is translated into 7 languages and accepts 19 currencies.

 What are the benefits of customer segmentation?

-Segmenting your customers helps you concentrate your marketing efforts in the right direction leading to improved customer engagement and loyalty, more sales, and higher ROI.
-Here are some more benefits of adopting a customer segmentation strategy.
+Segmenting your customers helps you concentrate your marketing efforts in the right direction, leading to improved customer engagement and loyalty, more sales, and higher ROI.
+Here are some more benefits of refining a customer segmentation strategy.

 Customer segmentation helps you gain insights into customers’ needs, behavior, interests, values, and more.
-You can use these insights to deliver a personalized 1:1 experience—personalized product recommendations, personalized communication, and relevant upsells and cross-sells.
+You can use these insights to deliver a personalized 1:1 experience, including personalized product recommendations, personalized communication, and relevant upsells and cross-sells.

 Customer insights also include feedback from the customer.
 You can rank this feedback from the customer depending on the segment that shared it.
 Inputs from your most loyal customer segments should be addressed first.